 Hamburg Tourismus GmbH

 Highbrow, energetic or off-beat?
-Hamburg’s multi-faceted arts and entertainment scene is hard to categorise but has something for everyone.
+Hamburg’s multi-faceted arts and entertainment scene has something for everyone.

 From Old Masters to Dadaism and Pop Art

 In Hamburg’s Deichtorhallen, two former market halls, art lovers can admire modern works from Andy Warhol to Marc Chagall alongside pictures by famous photographers.
 But it’s not just the Deichtorhallen that is responsible for Hamburg’s outstanding reputation in the realm of art and culture.
 The city’s Kunsthalle is one of Germany’s most important art galleries.
 Its first-class collection ranges from medieval altarpieces to leading exponents of contemporary art.
 On the subject of art, the Bucerius Kunst Forum must also get a mention.
 Its four exhibitions per year mean even repeat visits always have something new to offer.